Optimal Partition for Multi-Type Queueing System: Concluding Remarks

 \section{Concluding Remarks}

-In this paper, we analyzed the optimal partition and assignment strategy for a queueing system with infinite waiting room and FCFS routing policy.
-We illustrated that it is possible to improve service efficiency by partitioning the server and the potential of improvement could be large.
-Computationally, we showed that the deterministic assignment problem for given partition is NP-hard.
-For the other three non-convex problems, our analysis provided efficient algorithms to find the optimal partition and the optimal assignment.
-Overall, our work presented a comprehensive analysis for the queue partition problem which could have the potential to improve the efficiency of queueing system.
+In this paper, we analyzed the optimal partition and assignment strategy for a queueing system with an infinite waiting room and FCFS routing policy.
+We illustrated that it is possible to improve service efficiency by partitioning the server, and the potential for improvement could be large.
+We analyzed the optimal structure of the queue partition and assignment and provided efficient algorithms to find the solution.